 11/62.
 Pantropical, esp.
 America.

 Evolution.
 Divergence & Distribution.
-Berg (2005) suggests that diversification in Moraceae occurred on a still physically coherent tropical supercontinent.
-Zerega et al. (2005) advance a more complex hypothesis to explain the distribution and diversification of the family; they date the crown group to at least 79 m.y.a., and the stem group to at least 89 m.y.
+Berg (2005) suggested that diversification in Moraceae occurred on a still physically coherent tropical supercontinent.
+Zerega et al. (2005) advance a more complex hypothesis to explain the distribution and diversification of the family.

 Within Moraceae, there are suggestions for the ages of some clades.
 Berg and Hijman (1999) suggested that the distribution of Dorstenia, found in both Africa and South America, could be explained by continental drift; Zerega et al. (2005), however, estimated the crown-group age of the genus to be a mere 18.4-3.5 m.y.a.
 However, in a more complete analysis, Misiewicz and Zerega (2012) dated the crown age at (132.0-)112.3(-84.8) m.y., with the age of the New World crown group, (44.8-)30.3(-16.5) m.y. - and in fact the latter was the age that Zerega et al. (2005) had estimated, given their sampling.
 The age of crown group Ficus was estimated to be (101-9-)74.9(-60.0) m.y., its origin being Eurasia, while most diversification was in the Tertiary, dispersal rather than vicariance best explaining details of the current distribution of the genus (Cruaud et al. 2012b).
 Subgenus Pharmosycea is restricted to the New World, as is Urostigma section Americana, the latter being sister to the African section Urostigma, while Urostigma-Malvanthera is Australasian (Cruaud et al. 2012b).